Amir Rrahmani: RNK Split

 On 5 June 2015, Rrahmani finished his career at Partizani and moved to Croatian side RNK Split, where he joined the fellow Albanian player Sokol Cikalleshi.
 He made his competitive debut for the club on 13 July in the opening league match of 2015–16 season against Lokomotiva, where he played full-90 minutes in a 2–1 home win.
 Following that, Rrahmani become a regular starter in Zoran Vulić and later Goran Sablić lineup, establish himself in the center of defence.

 On 30 October, Rrahmani made a solid performance against the league leaders Dinamo Zagreb for a 1–0 home win, which lead him to be named in the Team of the Week.
 On 22 November, following his good display in the 1–1 away draw against Istra 1961, Rrahmani was named again in the Team of the Week.

-Rrahmani commenced 2016 by playing full-90 minutes in the team's first league match of 2016, a 1–1 away draw against Inter Zaprešić, which was followed by another full-90 minutes against Zagreb, which lead him to be named again in the Team of the Week.
+Rrahmani commenced 2016 by playing full-90 minutes in the team's first league match of 2016, a 1–1 away draw against Inter Zaprešić, which was followed by another full-90 minutes against Zagreb, which led him to be named again in the Team of the Week.
 On 2 March 2016, Rrrahmani netted his first goal for the club during the 1–2 home defeat to Rijeka.
 This lead him to another Team of the Week selection.
 Rrahmani continued with his solid appearances which led to his value rising to an estimated €1 million.
 He was named again in the Team of the Week for the 8th time following a goalless draw against Osijek on 8 April.

 Dinamo Zagreb

-On 30 August 2016, Rrahmani joined with champion of Croatian First Football League side Dinamo Zagreb.
+On 30 August 2016, Rrahmani joined with champion of Croatian First League side Dinamo Zagreb.
 Dinamo Zagreb reportedly paid a €1.6 million transfer fee.

 Loan at Lokomotiva

-Eight days after the transfer to Dinamo Zagreb, Rrahmani joined with another Croatian First Football League side Lokomotiva, on a season-long loan.
+Eight days after the transfer to Dinamo Zagreb, Rrahmani joined with another Croatian First League side Lokomotiva, on a season-long loan.
 On 11 September 2016, he made his debut in a 2–3 away win against Slaven Belupo after being named in the starting line-up.

 Return from loan

-On 21 June 2017, Rrahmani returned to Croatian First Football League side Dinamo Zagreb.
+On 21 June 2017, Rrahmani returned to Croatian First League side Dinamo Zagreb.
 A month later, he made his debut in a 4–0 home win against Cibalia after coming on as a substitute at 68th minute in place of Filip Benković.